RHV-team/RapidHRV/paper/paper.md

 measures can be derived in naturalistic settings using e.g. wrist-worn photoplethysmography [@Georgiou:2018; @Mulcahy:2019].
 A key issue that arises in these settings however is the low signal to noise ratio [@Caizzone:2017], leading to highly noisy points estimates.
-Whilst some packages are available for the analysis of HR/HRV, these are typically modality-specific, and not targeted at wrist-worn measures (e.g. systole for pulse oximetry, @Legrand:2021).
-Modality-general packages that do exist require considerable scripting if users want to adapt functions to noisy, wrist-worn measures (‘Analysing_Smartwatch_Data’ in HeartPy, @van_Gent:2019).
+Whilst some packages are available for the analysis of HR/HRV, these are typically modality-specific, and not targeted at wrist-worn measures [@Legrand:2021].
+Modality-general packages that do exist require considerable scripting if users want to adapt functions to noisy, wrist-worn measures [@van_Gent:2019].
 Consequently, we set out to develop a simple yet flexible toolbox for the extraction of time-domain HR/HRV measures with automated artifact rejection applicable across recording modalities.

 # Overview and Examples